Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Introduction

 Answering this requires a domain where algorithmic performance is objectively measurable, algorithms are diverse and well documented and benchmark datasets are sufficiently prominent in training corpora to expose whether above-random performance reflects genuine reasoning or memorization.
 Causal discovery satisfies all of these requirements.
 It spans multiple algorithmic paradigms with distinct theoretical assumptions, provides standardized metrics with well-defined ground truth and allows controlled synthetic data generation.
 This combination makes it a principled testbed for probing structure-conditioned generalization rather than surface-level benchmark recall.

 We ask whether frontier LLMs can provide calibrated predictions of algorithm performance.
 We operationalize this via calibrated coverage, defined as the fraction of comparisons where an LLM's predicted range contains the true algorithmic mean from 100 independent runs.
 We term the failure we uncover \emph{algorithmic blindness}: the inability of LLMs to form calibrated expectations about algorithm performance from problem structure alone.
-The failure mode is not domain specific; causal discovery is the testbed that makes it visible.
+We argue this failure mode is unlikely to be domain specific since causal discovery serves here as a testbed that makes it visible.

 This paper makes four contributions.
 First, we establish causal discovery as a rigorous testbed for evaluating LLM algorithmic reasoning, combining diverse algorithmic families, standardized metrics and established benchmarks with sufficient prior literature to expose memorization.
 Second, we conduct the first large-scale calibration study of this kind, spanning eight frontier models, thirteen datasets, four algorithms, four metrics and three prompt formulations against ground truth from 5,200 algorithm runs.
 Third, we demonstrate that frontier LLMs achieve only 15.9\% calibrated coverage, with seven of eight models falling below a random baseline and simple heuristics outperforming most models tested.
 Fourth, we show through algorithm-specific performance collapse on held-out synthetic datasets that the marginal above-random performance of the best model is more consistent with retrieval of benchmark-associated statistics than with structure-conditioned generalization.